Karen Country Club | Nairobi City

 Visits to our responsible tourism projects can be organised from camp.
 Mara Rianda Primary School and Mara Rianda Medical Centre are two inspirational projects supported by Governors’ Camps.

-Please let us know if you would like to pre-book a talk or a guided game drive with Elena when booking your safari for advice on costs.
+Please let us know if you would like to pre-book a talk or a guided game drive with Elena when booking your safari.
+There is a minimum donation requirement of USD $500 for a presentation in camp.

 After your late afternoon game drive, end the day with a 'sundowner' at our very special spot on the banks of the Mara River.
 Our team will have set up a traditional 'safari bar' ahead of your arrival.
 Sundowners are included in the nightly rate but premium drinks are extra.